 Lesions of the mucous membranes and skin rash make up the secondary stage.
 The rash can appear on more than one spot on the body and is not itchy.
 They appear after the chancre has finished healing.
 The rash is a series of rough, red, or reddish-brown spots that are on the palms and the soles of the feet.
 They might be very faint or look like the rashes of other ailments.
 Accompanying symptoms include a sore throat, hair loss in patches, fatigue, muscle aches, weight loss, swollen lymph nodes, and sore throat.
 If the disease is not treated at this stage, it goes onto the latent, and more serious late stages.

 Syphilis becomes hidden when the primary and secondary symptoms disappear.
 This can persist for years, only to resurface 10 to 20 years later.
 It can damage the organs, such as the brain, heart, blood vessels, liver, joints, bones, and eyes.
 The sufferer may have trouble with coordination, numbness, fading eyesight, and memory problems.

-Syphilis is increasing again in America, and has been reported in cities like Seattle, San Francisco, Southern California, Chicago, New York City, and Miami.
-There have been HIV infections reported as well, because the chancres make it easier to transmit HIV by bodily fluids.
-Syphilis is diagnosed by microscope by taking material from a chancre, or by using a blood test.
+Syphilis is increasing again in America and has been reported in cities like Seattle, San Francisco, Southern California, Chicago, New York City, and Miami.
+There have been HIV infections reported as well because the chancres make it easier to transmit HIV through bodily fluids.
+Syphilis is diagnosed under a microscope by taking material from a chancre, or by using a blood test.
 Syphilis can be cured by penicillin in its primary and secondary stages.
-It can be prevented by using condoms, but the best prevention is by abstainence.
+It can be prevented by using condoms, but the best prevention is by abstinence.